How to design: anything

 The Idea Pair

 A clear set of testable outcomes are often easier to come up with then a killer strategy.
-Well defined objectives can help you work backwards, decide on priorities and guide your strategic development.
+Clearly testable outcomes can help you work backwards deciding on priorities and generating stategy as a bi-product.

-Similarly, a clear strategy will guide you towards what’s worth testing to determine if your idea is working.
+Similarly, a clear strategy will single out what’s worth testing to determine if your idea is working.

 Research & Definition